 Plastic words and phrases are language which is used so commonly but loosely as to lose its meaning.
-It is used for stagecraft performance rather than to convey clear meaning.
-With minimal substantive meaning and clear definition, they are useful as tools of Orwellian misdirection.
+It is used for stagecraft theatrical performance rather than to convey clear meaning.
+With minimal substantive meaning and clear definition, they are useful as tools of Orwellian misdirection and lies.
 They are widely used as tools of propaganda and are particularly insidious when passed into law.

 All readers are encouraged to be cautious of narratives that feature “terrorism,” which is in itself a suspect term.